The definition of universal hash function is as follows:

 Define the hash function as

-Done!
-We've now constructed a universal hash function with a collsion probability .
-You can find a proof of this, e.g. in this lecture here by Arvim Blum).
+This is universal, with collision probability .
+You can find a proof of this, e.g., in this lecture by Avrim Blum.

 In some cases, the prime number might be inconvenient to work with, especially if we want to restrict the range of the output to , where .
 To address this, we modify the hash function as follows: